 According to this report, the customer spending is expected to grow by as much as 18% when you implement a customer loyalty program.

-You can also ask your customers for feedback about your product.
+Alternatively, you can ask your customers for feedback about your product.
 By encouraging them to share their feedback, it makes their opinion feel valued.
 It also showcases your desire to make improvements to your products or services so you can satisfy them in the future.
 If that’s not enough, it showcases your commitment in delivering the best quality services and giving your customers more value for their money.

 You can also try the old fashioned way of distributing swags to your customers.
 These swag items can be customized with your brand.
 Make sure the items are functional so they provide value to the recipient.